mlcommons/training/image_classification/README.md

 # 2. Directions
 ### Steps to configure machine

-To setup the machine for resnet;
+To setup the environment on Ubuntu 16.04 (16 CPUs, one P100, 100 GB disk), you can use these commands.
+This may vary on a different operating system or graphics card.

     # Install docker
     sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common

     curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
     curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
     sudo apt-key fingerprint 0EBFCD88